FAQ | SmartScan Forensic Spyware Detection

 +

-You can request immediate deletion at any time.
-We never share your data with third parties (except as required by law).
-All data is encrypted at rest using AES-256.
+We never share your data with third parties (except as required by UK law).
+All data at rest is encrypted using AES-256.

 // Scope & Limitations